davidgasquez/datathon-kit/README.md

-# datathon-kit
+# Datathon Kit

-⚡ An opinionated set of tools, code, and workflows for Machine Learning projects
+A set of opinionated tools, code, and workflows for Machine Learning projects